 Designed to help you “attract, engage, retain, and delight more customers,” Apptivo is an interesting CRM option that will work well for any service-based business.
 It’s flexible, integrates with the G Suite, offers plenty of customization options, and, best of all, there’s a free forever version, too.

 Don’t let the “free” designation fool you.
 There’s no shortage of features or capabilities with Apptivo.
 You get customizable web-to-lead forms, email-to-lead forms, lead conversion tools, contact-to-customer tracking, and a whole lot more.
 Some of the key things to know about Apptivo include the following:

 Designed specifically for SMBs, Agile CRM offers the ability to level the playing field, giving smaller organizations the same tools and capabilities enjoyed by big businesses for years.
 This is an all-in-one CRM that delivers all the capabilities you need, from sales and marketing to deal tracking and granular communication capabilities, too.
 It’s also cloud-based, so you can access it easily from any web-connected device.

 Agile CRM has a lot going for it, including contact management, deal tracking, project management capabilities, and marketing automation to name just a few features.
-It also integrates with your social media and helps track email interactions, building more loyal customers along the way.
+It also helps track email interactions, building more loyal customers along the way.
 A few of the key things to know about Agile CRM include the following: